realA10001986/Time-Circuits-Display/README.md

 - "nmon.mp3".
 Played when manually enabling night mode by holding "4"
 - "nmoff.mp3".
 Played when manually disabling night mode by holding "5"

 The following sounds are time-sync'd to display action.
-If you decide to substitute these with your own, be prepared to lose synchronicity to display action:
+If you decide to substitute these with your own, be prepared to lose synchronicity:
 - "enter.mp3".
 Played when a date was entered and ENTER was pressed
 - "baddate.mp3".
 Played when a bad (too short or too long) date was entered and ENTER was pressed
 - "intro.mp3": Played during the power-up intro